konantian/NotableNotebooks/notes/Lecture 12 - Simulation and Monte Carlo Tree Search.md

 **Games with Chance elements**
   * Using random simulations is a natural idea
+  * Backgammon was also an early success story for neural networks

 **Games without chance element**
-  * Using random simulaitons is much less natrual
+  * Using random simulaitons is much less natural
   * Often, it works very well
   * TicTacToe
     * Form given states, finish game with moves selected uniformly at random